 Infant colic is characterized by the following features:

-- Child is not consolable with normal interventions
+- The child is not consolable with normal interventions.

 Rule of 3 for infant colic